 We welcome participation from a wide range of planetary science fields, including planetary geophysical observation, remote sensing, development of their instruments, geological and geomorphological analog studies on the Earth, water-rock reactions, and astrobiology.

-Duration: February 26 (Thu.)-27 (Fri.), 2026
+Duration: 10:00 on February 26 (Thu.)- 13:00 on Feb 27 (Fri.), 2026

 Place: St. Palace Kurayoshi, Tottori [LINK]